-As opposed to many up-and-coming names in the industry, X-ZELL is operating a fully functional and licensed lab in Bangkok that is currently processing an average of 20 blood samples every day.
+As opposed to many up-and-coming names in the industry, X-ZELL is operating a fully functional and licensed lab in Bangkok that is processing real blood samples every day.
 A second lab is slated to open in Singapore in Q1’19.

 But securing a spot in the history books of medical research and being named one of Asia’s most coveted biotech start-ups was only the first step on a long journey.

-The real revolution, the one at the patient’s bedside, is only just beginning: X-ZELL Prostate™ is but the first in a series of liquid biopsies X-ZELL is planning to launch until 2020.
-Work on X-ZELL Breast™ and X-ZELL Ovarian™ is already underway, with two initial clinical studies nearing completion.
+The real revolution, the one at the patient’s bedside, is only just beginning: X-ZELL Prostate™ is but the first in a series of liquid biopsies X-ZELL is planning to launch over the coming years.
+Development on X-ZELL Lung™ and X-ZELL Ovarian™ is already underway, with a series pilot studies about to commence in 2019-20.

 An international validation study for X-ZELL Prostate™ is also in the making and about to commence in Singapore in 2019.
 Once completed, it will allow X-ZELL to revolutionise early cancer detection at a global stage.